 English to Persian Document Translation Services

-There is a growing need for Persian to English certified document translation services, for in-person Farsi deposition interpreters, and for remote English to Farsi deposition interpreters.
+There is a growing need for Persian to English certified document translation services, for in-person Farsi deposition interpreters, and for remote English to Farsi deposition interpreting services.

 You may not think of Persian (or Farsi) as being one of the leading languages of the world, but more than 100 million people speak it.
 In fact, it’s the primary language of Iran, Afghanistan, and Tajikistan.
 It’s also spoken by large minorities in Iraq, Pakistan, Bahrain, Uzbekistan, and Turkey.